Castrating your Dog

 We normally remove stitches after ten days, although we may advise that they stay in longer, depending on the size or position of the wound.
 Occasionally, there may be a need for intra-dermal sutures – these are dissolving sutures and do not need to be removed.
 We may also use a special tissue glue which does not need to be removed, as it will disappear naturally over time.

-Contacting us if you are worried – out of hours.
+Contact us if you are worried.